SketchUp/sketchup-extension-ux-guidelines/README.md

 ### Use In-Tool Selection

-If a tool requires a certain selection to be used, prefer entering a select mode when the tool is activated without such a selection, instead of an error message.
+If a tool requires a certain selection to be used, prefer entering a select mode when the tool is activated without such a selection, instead of showing an error message.

-Good: Scale Tool, Move tool
+Good: Scale Tool, Move tool, Rotate tool

 TODO: Add code example.
 Can e.g. use my Picker mix in.

 ### Support Tool Pre-Selection

 If a tool has a stage for selecting entities, this stage can be skipped if entities are already selected at tool activation.
+This prevents the need for clicking an object again if it was already selected, but can also be used to for additional functionality.

+Good: Scale tool \
-Good: Follow Me allowing a pre-selected rail. \
+Good: Follow Me tool allowing a pre-selected rail. \
-Good: Move, Scale and Rotate tool \
+Good: Move and Rotate tool supporting input points outside of the pre-selected object \
 Good: Eneroth Solid Tools allowing multi-object trim/subtract if these objects are pre-selected.

 TODO: Add video?